 Criteria for Evaluation of Proposal: Only those applications which are responsive and compliant will be evaluated.
-Offers will be evaluated according to the Combined Scoring method - where the overall team qualities as stated above will be weighted at 70% and the price proposal will weigh as 30% of the total scoring.
+Offers will be evaluated according to the Combined Scoring method - where the educational background and experience on similar assignments will be weighted at 70% and the price proposal will weigh as 30% of the total scoring.
 The applicant receiving the Highest Combined Score that has also accepted UNDP's General Terms and Conditions will be awarded the contract.

-ToR ANNEX A: List of Documents to be reviewed by the MTR Team
+ANNEX A: List of Documents to be reviewed by the MTR Team

 - 1. PIF

 - 2. UNDP Initiation Plan

 - 3. UNDP Project Document

 - 4. UNDP Environmental and Social Screening results

 - 5. Project Inception Report

 - 6. All Project Implementation Reports (PIR's)

 - 7. Quarterly progress reports and work plans of the various implementation task teams

 - 8. Audit reports

-- 9. Oversight mission reports
+- 9. Finalized GEF focal area Tracking Tools at CEO endorsement and midterm

-- 10. All monitoring reports prepared by the project
+- 10. Oversight mission reports

-- 11. Financial and Administration guidelines used by Project Team
+- 11. All monitoring reports prepared by the project - 12.
+Financial and Administration guidelines used by Project Team